UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 >

-Dracula also has to set his favorite text editor, following this table:
+Riley also has to set his favorite text editor, following this table:

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|